hailocs/hailo-apps-infra/hailo_apps/hailo_app_python/apps/face_recognition/README.md

-# Face Recognition System: Beta Version
+# Face Recognition System: Beta Version - Only for Raspberry PI (might not work on X86)

 #### Please note that this is a beta version release; some features may be unstable.